shicks/ahep/site-old/freedom-on-the-menu/index-orig.md

 > would never take it for granted.

 The very last of the Jim Crow laws were the laws that prevented black Americans from voting.
-Unlike _Freedom on the Menu_, the story of _Granddaddy’s Turn_ (authors: Michael S. Bandy & Eric Stein,
+Unlike Freedom on the Menu, the story of _Granddaddy’s Turn_ (authors: Michael S. Bandy & Eric Stein,
 illustrator: James E. Ransome) doesn’t portray the struggle to overturn these unjust laws. _Granddaddy’s Turn_ shows the emotional